 Extra Help Program

 The Extra Help program lowers costs related to Medicare Part D, such as premiums, deductibles, and co-pays.
-It’s available to those who meet income and resource limits and can provide substantial financial relief for prescription drug expenses.
+It’s available to those who meet income and resource limits and can provide financial relief for prescription drug expenses.

 Medicare Card and Benefits